ThisGameZR/Database_Project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can execute the following commands:
 ### `npm run client --prefix ./backend`

 Runs the app(frontend) in the development mode.\